 Lake Turkana Camping Safari

 Undertaking the lake Turkana camping safari is an adventure that should be one every tourist bucket list.
-In this hiking package we will accommodate you in tents which will be mounted in the campsite right in the bush.
+In this backpacking camping tour we will accommodate you in tents which will be mounted in the campsite right in the bush.

 This allows us greater access to remote areas and makes its easy to interact with the locals; learn there way of life.
 All equipment is loaded in the 4×4 land cruiser and where necessary the cook will help to pitch your tent.